 A graduate of UC Berkeley Extension’s Designated Subjects Adult Education (DSAE) Teaching Credential program, Drain is now one of a team of 12 teachers who works with newly blind adults at the

-Teaching English as a Second Language offers a window into other cultures, a way of better understanding your own, and an avenue to connect with your students and community.
-Nora Mitchell, an
+Teaching English to Speakers of Other Languages offers a window into other cultures, a way of better understanding your own, and an avenue to connect with your students and community.
+Nora

 Not everyone is sure if what interests them is what they are meant to do for a living.
-With the Certificate Program in Teaching English as a Second Language, Sylvia Cossar got her feet wet
+With the Certificate Program in Teaching English to Speakers of Other Languages, Sylvia Cossar got her feet

 Kim Jones knows the importance of education.
 A high-school dropout, Jones returned to school to receive his GED, which was soon followed by an associate's and then a master's.
 After working in

 As the market shifts toward skill-centered jobs, calls for prioritizing career and technical education (CTE) increase.
 The U.S. Secretary of Education remarked, “CTE has an enormous, if often